-- 70. All activities associated with contaminated site identification and assessment entail some level of cost.
-Such costs may include staff time for things like desk assessments for initial identification of possible contaminated sites and survey visits to inspect possible sites and collect samples to assess contamination levels.
+70.68.
+All activities associated with contaminated site identification and assessment entail some level of cost.-Such costs may include staff time for things like desk assessments for initial identification of possible contaminated sites and survey visits to inspect possible sites and collect samples to assess contamination levels.
 Sample analysis, whether through government or university laboratories or through private firms engaged to undertake the analysis, will also entail costs.
 There may also be private costs related to decreases in land value owing to the contamination, liability claims and reduced site functionality.
 The polluter-pays principle is a commonly accepted practice for covering costs.
-In cases where the polluter is absent or unknown, establishing a foundation can be an effective approach. - 71.
-Public consultations may also entail costs associated with staff time or the hiring of a consultant or specialized firm. - 72.
+In cases where the polluter is absent or unknown, establishing a foundation can be an effective approach.

+71.69.
+Public consultations may also entail costs associated with staff time or the hiring of a consultant or specialized firm.

+72.70.
 Management or remediation of contaminated sites will entail costs, some of which will be one-off expenditures (capital costs) and some of which will be ongoing, such as operation, maintenance and monitoring costs.
-Actual costs will be very site specific and will depend on the availability of suitable technology nationally and local costs for consumables and labour. - 73.
-The impact of mercury on the local population and the local environment also entails costs.
-Some of these costs are direct (such as medical care for people with adverse health effects) while
+Actual costs will be very site specific and will depend on the availability of suitable technology nationally and local costs for consumables and labour.
+Remediation of contaminated sites can be very costly, and cost will a significant factor in establishing national remediation priorities.